Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 Kinship and Inheritance

-The last two groups; Iarfine and Indfine, were the descendants that shared longer relationships with their ancestors.
-For example, Iarfine were the descendants of the same great grandfather while the Indfine meant the whole family.
+The last two groups, Iarfine and Indfine, were the descendants that shared longer relationships with their ancestors.
+For example, Iarfine were the descendants of the same great-grandfather, while the Indfine meant the whole family.

-Despite all of the kindness that kin groups seemed to have, kicking a member out of a group was possible.
-That only happened in case that a member refused to carry out his responsibilities.
+Despite all the kindness that kin groups seemed to have, kicking a member out of a group was possible.
+That only happened in case a member refused to carry out his responsibilities.
 Those members were deprived of the rights of inheritance.

 Gavelkind in Gaelic Ireland